Satsuko VanAntwerp is a user researcher and strategist.

 Satsuko is fascinated by the different ways people see and experience the world; how these perspectives are shaped, influenced, and shifted; and, how to design meaningful products, services, and interactions that match the fluidity of people’s realities.

 Having grown up in a bicultural home, lived in six countries, and worked in the public, private, and social sectors, in startups, and in a variety of industries; Satsuko is used to (and enjoys) translating concepts across different contexts and stakeholders.

 Satsuko is a Senior Design Researcher at a software innovation firm called Normative.
-There, she leads end-to-end user research, heads up Normative’s Diversity & Inclusion committee, and co-leads Design+AI (a monthly meet-up exploring the intersection of design and machine intelligence).
-Prior to Normative, Satsuko co-founded and led a research and design startup that prototypes and implements new social services with policymakers, frontline workers, and service users.
+There, she leads end-to-end user research, heads up Normative’s Diversity & Inclusion committee, and co-hosts Design+AI (a monthly meet-up exploring the intersection of design and machine intelligence).
+Prior to Normative, Satsuko built and led a research and design startup that prototypes and implements new social services with policymakers, frontline workers, and service users.
 And before that, she led the innovation lab portfolio at a think tank.

 Satsuko holds an MBA from Schulich School of Business (York University), a BBA from Ritsumeikan Asia Pacific University, a Certificate in Qualitative Research Methods from London School of Economics, and is a forever student of the world.